domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Rhetoric is bad.
 Avoid it like the plague.

 Publish, publish, and publish.
 Also, broadcast culture.
 Download it; copy it; burn, press, and print it to hard/physical/tangible/not-just-digital media; distribute it; share it with others; preserve it.
-Play music out loud--both the different sounds (e.g., vs. headphones) and the possibility of others hearing it may change your opinion about a song.
+Play music out loud in order to gain perspective--both the different sounds (e.g., vs. headphones) and the possibility of others hearing it may change your opinion about a song.

 Publish useful stuff (within the confines of legality).